 University study can be challenging.
 We understand that our students need support to reach their potential – whether it's academic support or personal support.
 The following resources will assist you to successfully navigate your way through your Sport and Exercise Science and Exercise Physiology (Clinical) studies.

 The discipline of Sport and Exercise Science was founded in 1994 accepting its first students in 1995.
-The Sport and Exercise Science discipline within the College of Healthcare Sciences, Division of Tropical Health and Medicine has over 380 students in both undergraduate and postgraduate courses.
+The Sport and Exercise Science discipline within the College of Healthcare Sciences has over 380 students in both undergraduate and postgraduate courses.

 Professional experience placement (PEP) is a crucial and formal component of all health science courses.
 Placement prepares you for registration and/or accreditation as a professional in your field and supports you to be 'work ready' when you leave university.